shahroudy/NTURGB-D/README.md

 ### Action Classes

-The title of the 60 action classes are:

-1. drink water
-2. eat meal/snack
-3. brushing teeth
-4. brushing hair
-5. drop
-6. pickup
-7. throw
-8. sitting down
-9. standing up (from sitting position)
-10. clapping
-11. reading
-12. writing
-13. tear up paper
-14. wear jacket
-15. take off jacket
-16. wear a shoe
-17. take off a shoe
-18. wear on glasses
-19. take off glasses
-20. put on a hat/cap
-21. take off a hat/cap
-22. cheer up
-23. hand waving
-24. kicking something
-25. put something inside pocket / take out something from pocket
-26. hopping (one foot jumping)
-27. jump up
-28. make a phone call/answer phone
-29. playing with phone/tablet
-30. typing on a keyboard
-31. pointing to something with finger
-32. taking a selfie
-33. check time (from watch)
-34. rub two hands together
-35. nod head/bow
-36. shake head
-37. wipe face
-38. salute
-39. put the palms together
-40. cross hands in front (say stop)
-41. sneeze/cough
-42. staggering
-43. falling
-44. touch head (headache)
-45. touch chest (stomachache/heart pain)
-46. touch back (backache)
-47. touch neck (neckache)
-48. nausea or vomiting condition
-49. use a fan (with hand or paper)/feeling warm
-50. punching/slapping other person
-51. kicking other person
-52. pushing other person
-53. pat on back of other person
-54. point finger at the other person
-55. hugging other person
-56. giving something to other person
-57. touch other person's pocket
-58. handshaking
-59. walking towards each other
-60. walking apart from each other
+"NTU RGB+D" dataset contains 60 action classes, and "NTU RGB+D 120" dataset contains 120 action classes.
+The actions in these two datasets are listed as below.
+Note that actions labelled from A1 to A60 are in "NTU RGB+D", while actions labelled from A1 to A120 are in "NTU RGB+D 120".

+A1. drink water
+A2. eat meal/snack
+A3. brushing teeth
+A4. brushing hair
+A5. drop
+A6. pickup
+A7. throw
+A8. sitting down
+A9. standing up (from sitting position)
+A10. clapping
+A11. reading
+A12. writing
+A13. tear up paper
+A14. wear jacket
+A15. take off jacket
+A16. wear a shoe
+A17. take off a shoe
+A18. wear on glasses
+A19. take off glasses
+A20. put on a hat/cap
+A21. take off a hat/cap
+A22. cheer up
+A23. hand waving
+A24. kicking something
+A25. put something inside pocket / take out something from pocket A26. hopping (one foot jumping)
+A27. jump up
+A28. make a phone call/answer phone
+A29. playing with phone/tablet
+A30. typing on a keyboard
+A31. pointing to something with finger
+A32. taking a selfie
+A33. check time (from watch)
+A34. rub two hands together
+A35. nod head/bow
+A36. shake head
+A37. wipe face
+A38. salute
+A39. put the palms together
+A40. cross hands in front (say stop)
+A41. sneeze/cough
+A42. staggering
+A43. falling
+A44. touch head (headache)
+A45. touch chest (stomachache/heart pain)
+A46. touch back (backache)
+A47. touch neck (neckache)
+A48. nausea or vomiting condition
+A49. use a fan (with hand or paper)/feeling warm
+A50. punching/slapping other person
+A51. kicking other person
+A52. pushing other person
+A53. pat on back of other person
+A54. point finger at the other person
+A55. hugging other person
+A56. giving something to other person
+A57. touch other person's pocket
+A58. handshaking
+A59. walking towards each other
+A60. walking apart from each other

+A61.	put on headphone
+A62.	take off headphone
+A63.	shoot at the basket
+A64.	bounce ball
+A65.	tennis bat swing
+A66.	juggling table tennis balls
+A67.	hush (quite)
+A68.	flick hair
+A69.	thumb up
+A70.	thumb down
+A71.	make ok sign
+A72.	make victory sign
+A73.	staple book
+A74.	counting money
+A75.	cutting nails
+A76.	cutting paper (using scissors)
+A77.	snapping fingers
+A78.	open bottle
+A79.	sniff (smell)
+A80.	squat down
+A81.	toss a coin
+A82.	fold paper
+A83.	ball up paper
+A84.	play magic cube
+A85.	apply cream on face
+A86.	apply cream on hand back
+A87.	put on bag
+A88.	take off bag
+A89.	put something into a bag
+A90.	take something out of a bag
+A91.	open a box
+A92.	move heavy objects
+A93.	shake fist
+A94.	throw up cap/hat
+A95.	hands up (both hands)
+A96.	cross arms
+A97.	arm circles
+A98.	arm swings
+A99.	running on the spot
+A100.	butt kicks (kick backward)
+A101.	cross toe touch
+A102.	side kick
+A103.	yawn
+A104.	stretch oneself
+A105.	blow nose
+A106.	hit other person with something
+A107.	wield knife towards other person
+A108.	knock over other person (hit with body)
+A109.	grab other person’s stuff
+A110.	shoot at other person with a gun
+A111.	step on foot
+A112.	high-five
+A113.	cheers and drink
+A114.	carry something with other person
+A115.	take a photo of other person
+A116.	follow other person
+A117.	whisper in other person’s ear
+A118.	exchange things with other person
+A119.	support somebody with one’s hand (someone is sick, help him to walk) A120.	finger-guessing game (playing rock-paper-scissors)

 ### Sample codes

 I have provided some MATLAB codes [here](https://github.com/shahroudy/NTURGB-D/tree/master/Matlab) to demonstrate how to read skeleton files and map them to other modalities (RGB, depth, and IR frames).
+These codes work for both datasets.

 ### Mailing List